wp-plugins/nextgen-facebook/readme.txt

 = Social Buttons Style =

 NextGEN Facebook Open Graph (NGFB) uses the "ngfb-buttons" class name to wrap all social buttons, and each button has it's own individual class name as well.
-NGFB does not come with it's own CSS stylesheet -- you must add CSS styling information to your theme's existing stylesheet, or use a plugin like <a href="http://wordpress.org/extend/plugins/lazyest-stylesheet/">Lazyest Stylesheet</a> (for example) to create an additional stylesheet.
+NGFB does not come with it's own CSS stylesheet -- you must add CSS styling information to your theme's pre-existing stylesheet or use a plugin like <a href="http://wordpress.org/extend/plugins/lazyest-stylesheet/">Lazyest Stylesheet</a> (for example) to create an additional stylesheet.

-Here's an example of some CSS styling I'ved used on [Surnia Ulula (UNIX Ideas for SysAdmins)](http://surniaulula.com/) in the past. **Note that I've specified the width (and height) for each button's `<div>`.** This takes a little more work to get right, but pre-defining the height and width of each button area helps the page rendering speed significantly.
+Here's an example of CSS styling for the NGFB social buttons.
+Note that I've specified the width (and height) for each button's `<div>`.
+This takes a little more work to get right, but *pre-defining the height and width of each button area helps the page rendering speed significantly*.
+The `.ngfb-buttons` class is included within one of three other classes; `.ngfb-content-buttons` for buttons enabled in the NGFB settings, `.ngfb-widget-buttons` for buttons enabled in the NGFB widget, and `.ngfb-shortcode-buttons` for buttons added in the content using the `[ngfb /]` shortcode.

 `
+/* make sure the Facebook flyout does not get clipped */
-.ngfb-buttons {
+#page { overflow:visible; }

-	clear:both;
+/* fix the Facebook "Like" flyout on 2012 based themes */ .fb-like span { width:472px !important; }

+/* buttons in content: create a shadowed box for the buttons */ .ngfb-content-buttons {
 	display:block;
+	padding:2px;
+	margin:20px auto 20px auto;
 	text-align:center;
-	margin:20px 0 20px 0;
+	background-color:#eee;
+	-moz-box-shadow:0 0 5px #aaa;
+	-webkit-box-shadow:0 0 5px #aaa;
+	box-shadow:0 0 5px #aaa;
 }

+/* buttons in widget: align vertically in 150px columns */ .ngfb-widget-buttons { text-align:left; }
+.ngfb-widget-buttons .ngfb-buttons > div { width:150px; }

+/* buttons in shortcode: display inline with text */ .ngfb-shortcode-buttons {
+	display:inline-block;
+	text-align:left;
+}

+/* defaults for the block of buttons */
+.ngfb-buttons { }
 .ngfb-buttons img { border:none; }
 .ngfb-buttons img:hover { border:none; }

+/* defaults for each button */
 .ngfb-buttons > div {
 	display:inline-block;
 	vertical-align:bottom;
 	text-align:left;
-	width:100px;
+	width:100px;	/* default */
 	height:20px;
 	padding:0;
-	margin:0 5px 0 0;
+	margin:2px 3px 2px 2px;
 }
 div.facebook-button { width:149px; }
 div.gplus-button { width:75px; }